Budapest 3rd constituency: History

-The 3rd constituency of Budapest was created in 2011 and contained of the pre-2011 abolished constituencies of the part of 1st, 2nd and 18th constituency of the capital.
+The current 3rd constituency of Budapest was created in 2011 and contains parts of the pre-2011 1st, 2nd and 18th constituencies of Budapest.
 Its borders have not changed since its creation.

 Members

 The constituency was first represented by János Fónagy of the Fidesz from 2014 to 2018.
 In the 2018 election Gergely Gulyás of the Fidesz was elected representative.
 He was succeeded by Miklós Hajnal of the Momentum Movement in 2022 (with United for Hungary support).